The-Bees-Decree-Server/PINGUS/README.md

-Made specifically for our server but made publically avliable.
+Made specifically for our server but made publically avaliable.
 WIP

 lol if you got this far, icon is a hint.
 IYKYK IYDYD 😜 hammer, you guessed it, `spawn PINGUS`